ademidun/phlock-june-2016/README.md

 For your Arduino circuit, first run the .ino file in the Arduino_Servo_Controller folder.
-THe .ino file Arduino_Phlock folder is currently working at time of writing but is still under development and the code may spontaneously explode.
+THe .ino file Arduino_Phlock folder is currently working at time of writing but is still under development and the code may spontaneously change.